Policy last updated

-- When a school is made aware of student illness that is a medically confirmed case(s) of pertussis, measles, mumps, rubella, meningococcal disease polio, or COVID-19, this should be reported to the .
-This is to assist DET (with DHHS) to monitor disease outbreak at a school level and to provide further guidance where required.
+- When a school is made aware of student illness that is a medically confirmed case(s) of pertussis, measles, mumps, rubella, meningococcal disease or polio, this should be reported to the .
+This is to assist the Department of Education (with Department of Health (DH) and/or Local Public Health Units) to monitor disease outbreak at a school level and to provide further guidance where required.

-- In order to reduce regulatory burden for primary schools and children’s services and to avoid multiple processing of notifications about the same case, changes made in 2019 to the Public Health and Wellbeing Regulations (the Regulations) mean primary schools and children’s services are no longer required to notify the Department of Health and Human Services (DHHS) if a child at their school has a confirmed infectious disease.
-This notification will come from medical practitioners and pathology providers, who have a duty to notify DHHS if there is a confirmed diagnosis of an infectious disease.
+- In order to reduce regulatory burden for primary schools and children’s services and to avoid multiple processing of notifications about the same case, changes made in 2019 to the Public Health and Wellbeing Regulations (the Regulations) mean primary schools and children’s services are no longer required to notify DH if a child at their school has a confirmed infectious disease.
+This notification will come from medical practitioners and pathology providers, who have a duty to notify DH if there is a confirmed diagnosis of an infectious disease.

 - A person in charge of a primary school must not allow a child to attend the school in accordance with the Regulations if they have been informed the child is infected with, or been in contact with, a person with an infectious disease/condition listed in the Regulations; where that condition requires exclusion.
 Diseases and exclusion periods are listed in the .
 These diseases include ringworm, chicken pox, conjunctivitis, hand, foot and mouth disease, impetigo (school sores), diarrhoeal illness, influenza and many others.

 - As of December 2019, changes to the Regulations mean failure of a person in charge of a primary school to exclude a child with, or exposed to, a specified infectious disease from a primary school, in accordance with the Regulations, may result in an infringement penalty.
 An existing court penalty also remains.